Soroushnk/Astro/README.md

 - **Config Wiregaurd**
 ## Requirement
-You just need at least ubuntu 20.04 on a VPS. easy !!
+You just need at least ubuntu 20.04 ()on a VPS. easy !!
+(It runs on previous versions of ubuntu as well.
+But his is a preliminary version)

 You can test it on other OS's like debian.